Introduction

 To treat intrusive thoughts by CBT, here are some following points for a better understanding:

-3. There’s a containment strategy as well.
-This allows the patient to allot 20-30 minutes only to rant about problems and their possible solutions.
+- There’s also a containment strategy.
+This allows the patient to allot 20-30 minutes to rant about problems and their possible solutions.

-4. As discussed before, the hierarchy of concern lists worries in a manner that you understand what you need to prioritise.
+- As discussed before, the hierarchy of concerns lists worries so that you understand what you need to prioritise.
 Similarly, dealing with boring or small issues first helps you gain the confidence to deal with other responsibilities later on.

 Conclusion

-This Cognitive Behavioural Therapy tailors your strategies and targets thought patterns that make you feel uneasy with your intrusive thoughts.
+Cognitive Behavioural Therapy tailors your strategies and targets thought patterns that make you feel uneasy with intrusive thoughts.
 Mindful procedures like this help clients manage themselves better.
-And just because no size fits all, every adjustment is made to individual thought, and that’s why CBT practicing therapists have custom programs.
+Because no size fits all, every adjustment is made to individual thoughts, and that’s why CBT practitioners have custom programs.

-However, it is not a quick fix, and it takes its time to help oneself.
-But eventually, you can overcome the intrusive thoughts or at least make some progress in managing them.
+However, it is not a quick fix, and it takes time to help oneself.
+Eventually, you can overcome the intrusive thoughts or at least make some progress in managing them.

 Along with strategies, regular practices, and commitment to a thought pattern, it can be made more effective when combined with medications.
 If you face severe OCD or anxiety symptoms while going through it, it is best to consider it.